fkyprianou/deved-platform/content/blog/en/getting-started-with-whatsapp-product-messages.md

 JSON Web Token (JWT) defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 For security measures, it is recommended to use a JWT Token when working with the Messages API and other Vonage products.

 We have created a site where you can create a token with just a few steps.
 Click [here](https://developer.vonage.com/en/jwt) and add your **Private Key** as well as your **Application ID**.
 Then you'll need to specify how long the token will be good for.
 Select three days, and your JWT token is available.
 Copy that to a safe place for now.
+It is also worth noting that Vonage has several [Server SDKs](https://developer.vonage.com/en/tools) that can create JWTs for our products.

 ![JWT Generator](/content/blog/getting-started-with-whatsapp-product-messages/jwt-generator.png "jwt-generator.png")